 The faster the hiring process, the sooner the organization can get the position filled.
 VMS systems find perfect candidates and schedule them quickly, before other competitors can snatch up quality candidates.
 Healthcare facilities that lag in filling positions (or fill the openings with the wrong people) will likely experience patient dissatisfaction and a decrease in patient safety.

-VMS software helps healthcare organizations find and manage the best contingent clients.
+VMS software helps healthcare organizations find and manage the best contingent workers.
 The software is beneficial for several reasons.

 VMS accurately verifies qualifications and credentials.
 Healthcare facilities need to ensure that they hire credible, qualified employees.
 VMS software tracks pending and expired eligibility requirements so healthcare facilities always make the appropriate hire.
 With VMS, it is easier for healthcare organizations to be compliant with federal, state and local laws.
 VMS can also re-screen rehires at routine intervals to ensure their credentials are up to date.